DDMAL/hpc-trainer-component/README.md

 1. Clone this repository [somewhere where jobs can be scheduled](https://docs.computecanada.ca/wiki/Running_jobs#Cluster_particularities).
 This is either `scratch` or a project directory on Cedar.
-2. Change directory to this repository's contents, which will now just be called `$PATH_TO_REPO`.
+2. Change directory to this repository's contents, which will now just be called `{path}`.
 3. Set up a virtual environment for Python 3.7 and install the necessary dependencies.
 ```bash
 module load python/3.7